apple/foundationdb/README.md

 1. Install [Docker] (https://www.docker.com/).
 1. Build Linux docker image using the file `Dockerfile` located in the `build` source directory.
+1. Check out the foundationdb repo.
+1. Run the docker image interactively [Docker Run] (https://docs.docker.com/engine/reference/run/#general-form) with the directory containing the foundationdb repo mounted [Docker Mounts] (https://docs.docker.com/storage/volumes/).
+`docker run -it -v '/local/dir/path/foundationdb:/docker/dir/path/foundationdb' /bin/bash`
-1. Within the built Linux image, check out the foundationdb repo.
+1. Navigate to the mounted directory containing the foundationdb repo.
+`cd /docker/dir/path/foundationdb`
-1. Run `make` within the source directory.
+1. Run `make`.

 This will build the fdbserver binary and the python bindings.
 If you want to build our other bindings, you will need to install a runtime for the